 Accuracy and reliability in the preparation of all business records is of critical importance to the decision-making process and to the proper discharge of financial, legal and other reporting obligations.
 All business records, expense accounts, invoices, bills, payroll and employee records and other reports are to be prepared with care and honesty.
+Such records and reports must be maintained in reasonable detail, must appropriately reflect the Company's transactions and must both conform to applicable legal requirements and to the Company's system of internal controls.
+Unrecorded or "off the books" funds or assets should not be maintained unless permitted by applicable law or regulation.
 False or misleading entries are not permitted in Canopy's books and records.
 All of Canopy's assets and liabilities are to be recorded in compliance with the Company's accounting and internal control procedures.